-Twenty years into a new democracy and almost a year since the passing of global icon and former South African President Nelson Mandela, Sun International would like to encourage Capetonians and visitors to the City to express their hope for the country’s future.
-The dramatic “SunStar” sculpture stands on the historic Signal Hill in Cape Town, overlooking both the City and Robben Island, as a reminder of South Africa’s greatest story and a shining symbol of hope for the country’s future.
+More than twenty years into a new democracy and nearly five years since the passing of the global icon and former South African President Nelson Mandela, Sun International would like to encourage all South Africans to express their hope for the country’s future.
+After its debut on the historic Signal Hill in Cape Town, the dramatic “SunStar” sculpture now commands attention and reflection at its permanent home at Sun City.
+Proudly serving as a reminder of South Africa’s greatest story and a shining symbol of hope for the country’s future.
 Sun International has sponsored the materials used in the design and construction of the structure.

 About the SunStar

 The SunStar sculpture was conceptualised and designed by Cape Town artist and founder of the Robben Island Art Company & Trust (RIACT), Christopher Swift.
 It is also a showcase project for Cape Town: World Design Capital 2014.
 The SunStar is an art installation that utilises much of the original fence that once surrounded Robben Island in its construction.